 Many people are understandably asking this question – “what kinds of projects can Agile be applied to”?
 The single biggest difference between being able to use Agile or a more Waterfall approach is the ability to be able to formally release end product incrementally.
 Another consideration is if late changes to design (where design is a critical activity) would have major impacts on the project, this may make elements of Agile unsuitable or not even possible.
 Should this be the case, it may be that incremental development may not be feasible.

 Incremental development can be possible (and even be very desirable) on many projects, not just software development.
 It is also a major way to manage the risk that can be present in a more ‘big-bang’ type of development processes.
 For example, if a New Product Development project would benefit from this and it is entirely feasible from a commercial and technical perspective, then Agile could work very well.
-Clearly though, if we have a project such as building a new bridge for example, using Agile won’t work.
+Clearly though, if we have a project such as building a new bridge for example, there are real reasons why Agile won’t work.

 Examples of projects where Agile is suitable or may be possible:

 - Product development where multiple variants are required or desirable.

 - Where the main deliverable can be broken down and produced (and even potentially released or at least accepted by the end customer) in incremental discrete increments.
 There is one major consideration here though; the requirements and functions developed during each iteration must be stand-alone and not have major dependencies with other requirements and functions outside of the current iteration.
 At the end of the iteration, we should have elements of product that are ready to release and deploy.
 If we cannot achieve that, we may not be using Agile at all.